niruse/my_heater/README.md

 * **Scene Dependency:** The integration's effectiveness is entirely dependent on the correct configuration and reliable execution of the three required Home Assistant scenes.
 If scene activation fails, the heater won't respond as expected.
 * **Basic Temp Maintenance:** The temperature maintenance logic is basic and reactive.
 It doesn't implement sophisticated PID control.
 It relies on large deviations and power state checks.

-## License

-MIT License (You can add the full license text here if desired)